Davide64-dev/FEUP_FSI_CTF/CTF5.md

 # CTF5

-The primary objective of this Capture The Flag (CTF) challenge is to exploit a buffer overflow vulnerability in the program, ultimately gaining unauthorized access to the flag stored in the 'flag.txt' file, which is otherwise inaccessible.
+The primary objective of this Capture The Flag (CTF) challenges is to exploit a buffer overflow vulnerability in the program, ultimately gaining unauthorized access to the flag stored in the 'flag.txt' file, which is otherwise inaccessible.

 ## Challenge 1